pyt-team/TopoEmbedX/docs/index.rst

 🌐 TopoEmbedX (TEX) 🍩
 =====================

-`TopoEmbedX` is a Python package for representation Learning on Topological Domains.
+`TopoEmbedX` (TEX) is a Python package for representation Learning on Topological Domains.
 Topological domains are the natural mathematical structures representing relations between the components of a dataset.

 .. figure:: https://user-images.githubusercontent.com/8267869/234074436-402ac931-2dc9-43da-a056-6c927f613242.png
    :alt: topoembedx